javifm86/bank/README.md

 npm run dev
 ```

-App should be accessible on port 3000, as defined in [.env](./backend/.env) file.
+Server should be accessible on port `3000`, as defined in [.env](./backend/.env) file.

+Finally, open http://localhost:5173 and log in using the username `admin` and the password `admin` to check movements and deposit or withdraw money.

 ## Comments

-- `frontend` and `backend` include unit tests with enough coverage.
+- The `frontend` and `backend` include unit tests with sufficient coverage.
-- `backend` provides a simple API to manage the data stored in the database.
+- The `backend` provides a simple API to manage the data stored in the database.
+- A very basic logging system has been implemented in the backend using `console.log` and `console.error`.
-- JWT is stored in memory in frontend app, if you refresh the page, login page is loaded for login again.
+- `JWT` is stored in memory in the frontend app, so if you refresh the page, the login page will load again.
-- I included a backend mocked with `json-server` for the frontend app.
-The idea was to develop a basic e2e test with cypress using this server, but finally I didn't have time to include those e2e tests.
+- I included a mocked backend using json-server for the frontend app.
+The idea was to develop a basic end-to-end (e2e) test with Cypress using this server, but I did not have time to include those e2e tests.
-- There is only one user in the database, the credentials are:
+- There is only one user in the database with the following credentials:
-  - user: admin
+  - user: `admin`
-  - password: admin
+  - password: `admin`
-- There is not an endpoint to Sign up and creating new users, I think that it would be out of the scope of the exercise.
+- There is no endpoint for signing up or creating new users, as this was considered outside the scope of the exercise.
-- Set up the application and running has been tested following the instructions included in this README in Ubuntu and Windows 10.
+- Setting up and running the application has been tested on Linux and Windows following the instructions included in this README.

 ## Screenshots